 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
 Keep watch on yourself, lest you too be tempted.
 Bear one another’s burdens, and so fulfill the law of Christ. – Galatians 6:1-2

 Are you the caught person or the restorer in Paul’s verse?
-It is a trick question.
-You are both.
-You, like me, are caught in many sins.
+It is a trick question because you are both, as we’re all trapped by some sin.
 We have several things that have been historically and habitually wrong in our lives.
 And we should be restorers.
 We should be actively engaging our friends and family, trying to help them change.
-If you are coming to this point in your life because you hope the other person will change, that is fine, but there are requirements on you to help restore them.
+If you are coming to this point in your life because you hope the other person will change, that is fine, but there are requirements for you to help restore them.

-You must assist them to change through a spirit of gentleness.
+You must assist them as you change through a spirit of gentleness.
 You must keep watch on yourself, or you will sin mightily against them.
 Are you a gentle restorer of others?
 Do you sin against them because they are not changing according to your expectations and timetable?
 If you fail as a restorer of others, you are interfering with and circumventing what the Lord could be doing in their lives.
-Sinning in response to sin is never the right answer.
+Sinning, in response to sin, is never the right answer.

 Assess yourself: Are you a gentle restorer?

 And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth. – 2 Timothy 2:24-25